bookio/client/README.md

 }
 ```

-Now we add a Hungarian section below the section that translates to Swedish (sv):
+Now we add a Hungarian section below the section that translates to Swedish (sv), and adds the Hungarian word for the english 'Who':

 ```
 {